Frequently Asked Questions

 Is this related to the Hiawatha-Lake Interchange work?

-We are looking to improve the transit customer experience by updating and modernizing stations to ensure they are clean, comfortable, and accessible.
-A separate but coordinated project will replace light rail track and signals along this section of the Blue Line in 2026.
-The construction is being closely coordinated to reduce service impacts to transit customers at this station.
+Will there be other changes to the Blue Line?We are improving the transit customer experience by updating and modernizing stations to ensure they are clean, comfortable, and accessible.
+These improvements are part of Renew the Blue, a multi-year initiative that includes projects to replace light rail track and signals along this section of the Blue Line, station renovations and station upgrades.
+The construction is being closely coordinated to reduce service impacts to transit customers at this station

 Will light rail service be disrupted during the renovation?